WHY VISIT BHUTAN

-- Matsutake Festival (4th weekend of August): The Matsutake festival is a food festival and brings with it the great opportunity to sample the unique varieties of mushrooms found in Bhutan.
-Identification, harvesting and tasting the wild Matsutake mushrooms of Bhutan is the highlight of this festival and thousands of tourists comb through the trails of the valley to discover lush patches of mushroom.
+- Matsutake Festival (4th weekend of August): The Matsutake festival is a food festival and brings with it a great opportunity to sample the unique varieties of mushrooms found in Bhutan.
+Identification, harvesting, and tasting the wild Matsutake mushrooms of Bhutan is the highlight of this festival, and thousands of tourists comb through the trails of the valley to discover lush patches of mushroom.
 The festival happens in the Ura Valley and tourists generally stay in local homestays (tour operators will arrange accommodation).
-Visitors learn to dance and sing with the locals, wander through the beautiful Ura Valley and learn to cook mushroom recipes.
+Visitors learn to dance and sing with the locals, wander through the beautiful Ura Valley, and learn to cook mushroom recipes.

-- HAA Summer Festival (July 5-6th 2017): The HAA Summer festivities provides a unique glimpse into the lives of Bhutan’s nomads who exist in this famous valley.
-Travelling to HAA Valley takes only 2 hours from the Paro international airport and on the way, you will cross the well-known Chele La Pass.
-With luxuriant green cover and jagged mountains, HAA Valley is one of the best hiking destinations.
-The HAA festival encompasses several activities like flower gazing, hiking, nature trails, songs, dance and music.
+- HAA Summer Festival (July 5-6th 2017): The HAA Summer festivities provide a unique glimpse into the lives of Bhutan’s nomads who exist in this famous valley.
+Traveling to HAA Valley takes only 2 hours from the Paro international airport and on the way, you will cross the well-known Chele La Pass.
+With luxuriant green cover and jagged mountains, HAA Valley is one of the best-hiking destinations.
+The HAA festival encompasses several activities like flower gazing, hiking, nature trails, songs, dance, and music.
 Tourists will get the opportunity to see the extremely rare white poppy that grows exclusively at high altitudes in Bhutan.

-- Drochula Druk Wangyel Festival (December 13th 2017): This is amongst the newest batch of festivals in Bhutan (the first edition was held in 2011).
-Held in the picturesque Dochula pass, the festival is a daylong session of revelry and merry making in the background of the Druk Wangyal Lhakhang.
-The goal is the festival is to celebrate the victory of 4th king of Bhutan against insurgent Tibetans.
+- Drochula Druk Wangyel Festival (December 13th, 2017): This is amongst the newest batch of festivals in Bhutan (the first edition was held in 2011).
+Held in the picturesque Dochula pass, the festival is a daylong session of revelry and merrymaking in the background of the Druk Wangyal Lhakhang.
+The goal is the festival is to celebrate the victory of the 4th king of Bhutan against insurgent Tibetans.

 - Mongar Tshechu (November 2017): Mongar lies in East Bhutan and is quite well known for its exquisite wooden carvings.
 In November, the Monggar Thechu festival is held for 3 days with much fanfare.
-The highlights of the festival are songs, dances and masked parades which are unique to the region of Monggar.
+The highlights of the festival are songs, dances, and masked parades that are unique to the region of Monggar.